wri/Aqueduct40/data_dictionary_country-rankings.md

 ## Country Future

-This dataset contains select projected Aqueductindicators aggregated to the administrative level 0—country level.
+This dataset contains select projected Aqueduct™ indicators aggregated to the administrative level 0—country level.

 The data can be filtered using the following fields: "identifiers", "indicators", "scenarios", "years", and "weights.